atulkulk/rccl/test/common/MPITestRunner.md

 **How It Works:**
 1. At startup, the framework checks `RCCL_MPI_LOG_ALL_RANKS` environment variable
 2. If set to `1`, creates `rccl_test_rank_<N>.log` for each rank
+3. Displays a banner using `TEST_INFO` macros (visible with `NCCL_DEBUG=INFO`)
-3. **For Rank 0**: Uses "tee" functionality via pipe and background thread
+4. **For Rank 0**: Uses "tee" functionality via pipe and background thread
    - Creates a pipe
    - Redirects stdout/stderr to pipe write end
    - Background thread reads from pipe and writes to BOTH original console and log file
-4. **For Ranks 1-N**: Redirects stdout/stderr directly to log file
+5. **For Ranks 1-N**: Redirects stdout/stderr directly to log file
-5. Disables buffering for immediate output
+6. Disables buffering for immediate output
-6. Restores original output streams on exit
+7. Restores original output streams on exit

 **Output Behavior:**
 - **Without per-rank logging** (default): Only rank 0 output shown on terminal